vfm2-testing-co/gallery-repo/demos/customize-copilot.md

 - [ ] Know how to monitor your premium request usage
 - [ ] Switch between AI models in Chat and Code completions (OPTIONAL)
 - [ ] Use prompt files for consistent AI interactions
-- [ ] Utilize different Chat modes for various development tasks
+- [ ] Utilize Chat modes for various development tasks
 - [ ] Set up custom instructions with MCP servers for personalized AI behavior

 **Estimated Time:** 25-30 minutes